 Chinese Chicken Wing Stir Fry Recipe isn't a very common stir fry recipe, but it should be!
 Chicken wings are commonly deep fried and eaten with your hands at wing night at a pub.
 Most popped don't associate chicken wings with a stir fry recipe.

 This is a recipe that my mum made for us while we were growing up.
 My parents were born and raised in China, so growing up we ate a lot of delicious Chinese food.
 I'm not sure it has a Chinese name, as I think she might have made it up.
 As a kid, I never liked the chicken wings, and always wished there was more meat.
 As a kid, I especially liked the mushroom sauce that I would eat up with the rice.
 What I didn't like was the chicken skin!

-My mum’s Chicken Wing Stir Fry recipe was made using only chicken wings as the meat, which was easy and everybody loves marinated wings!
+My mum's Chinese Chicken Wing Stir Fry recipe was made using only chicken wings as the meat, which was easy and everybody loves marinated wings!
 I added boneless chicken thighs, as they are so flavourful and add extra meat to this meal.